spoonapps/docs/doc/getting_started/about/b-spoonvm.md

-Spoonium is a platform for building, testing and deploying Windows applications and services in isolated containers.
-Once an application or service is put into a container, that image can be distributed to testers, Beta users or any Spoonium user by pushing the image to the Hub.
-This sections describes some of the building blocks of the Spoonium platform starting with the virtual machine.

 ## Virtual Machine

 The runtime environment of Spoonium containers is supplied by the **Spoon Virtual Machine** or SVM, a lightweight implementation of core operating system APIs, including the filesystem, registry, process, and threading subsystems.
 Applications executing within a container interact with a virtualized filesystem, registry, and process environment supplied by the SVM, rather than directly with the host machine.